denoland/deno/SECURITY.md

 # Security Policy

 Thank you for taking the time to investigate the security of Deno.
-The security of Deno is our top most priority.
-We appreciate investigative work into system security carried out by well-intentioned, ethical security researchers.
-If you discover a vulnerability, however small, we would like to know about it so we can address it with appropriate measures, as quickly as possible.
+The security of Deno is our topmost priority.
+We appreciate investigative work into system security by well-intentioned, ethical security researchers.
+If you discover a vulnerability, however small, we would like to know about it to address it with appropriate measures as quickly as possible.
 This document outlines the method we use to work with the security research community to address runtime security.